 Today’s Post by Joe Farace

 Recently a reader asked where to find glamour models.
 But since you asked, Thurman, here are a few positive and negatives of one method that I’ve use to find models.
-Update: This post was written almost for years ago and much of this information, especially my experiences in Colorado, has changed.
+Update: This post was written almost four years ago and much of this information, especially my experiences in Colorado, has changed.
 That doesn’t mean it wont work where you live, so you should give it a try.

 Not many modeling agencies are interested in glamour images but more than a few of their models are.
-When you find a potential model you might want to use a preinterview form that I developed to discover what genres she’s interested in but as in all dealing with models you have to be flexible.
+When you find a potential model you might want to use a pre-interview form that I developed to discover what genres she’s interested in but as in all dealing with models you have to be flexible.
 I found that some models had different concepts of what the various modeling genres were out here in the real world.

 The most important thing to remember when looking for glamour models is to be yourself and always be honest, respectful, ethical, and courteous in all of your dealings with them